- Access exercises (91)

 To get this to work, first hide all of the tables apart from the town one:

-You can hide a table in Relationships view by right-clicking on it.
+You can hide a table in Model view by right-clicking on it.

 Now add two calculated columns to the towns table: